MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 Go to `cdktf.out` and run `terraform validate`, `terraform plan` and `terraform apply`, this is the magic behind [synthesizing Terraform Configuration using CDK for Terraform CLI](https://github.com/hashicorp/terraform-cdk/blob/master/docs/working-with-cdk-for-terraform/synthesizing-config.md).
 This tooling generates valid Terraform code that can be easily added to existing IaC projects.
 Previously created pipelines can still be used to deploy infrastructure as we are used to with terraform.

-We can leverage CDK to abstract the deployment file creation to a higher-level programming language without investing too much and losing any of the benefits.
+We can leverage CDK to abstract the deployment file creation to a higher-level programming language without investing too much into refactoring existing tools and pipelines and without losing any of the benefits of IaC configuration files.

 # Lookout